The PetPals Teams

 Vera & Beau

 Vera and Beau have been certified as a team for 3 years and currently go to Stanford Middle School in Hillsborough, NC, during the school year as well as doing Exam Paws for both UNC and Duke at both the fall and spring semesters.
 He is one of a long lineage of Shelties they have had over the last forty years.
 When Beau came to join the family, we wanted to certify him at a young age.
 When he is not doing therapy, he is playing Frisbee or ball, with his babies (all 10,000), or running around the farm.

 Vicki & Toby

 Toby and I have been working with PetPals and Cameron Park Elementary School in Hillsborough for 5 years.
 We enjoy our early morning Friday visits greeting students before school starts, helping anxious students transition into school, reading with first graders, and helping make school a fun place to be.
 Students’ faces light up when they see Toby in the hallway and appreciate being able to welcome him to school.
 They are all also very excited when it is their turn to work with him!

-Mike & Foster
+Wendy, Ella, & Foster